+- (2) The other objectives of the Centre are- - (a) to make information collected by it available to- - (i) an investigating authority; - (ii) the National Prosecuting Authority; - (iii) an intelligence service; - (iv) the South African Revenue Service; - (v) the Independent Police Investigative Directorate; - (iv) the Intelligence Division of the National Defence Force;

+[Please note: numbering as in original.]

+- (vii) a Special Investigating Unit;

+- (viii) the office of the Public Protector;

+- (ix) an investigative division in an organ of state; or

+- (x) a supervisory body,

-- (2) The other objectives of the Centre are- - (a) to make information collected by it available to investigating authorities, supervisory bodies, the intelligence services and the South African Revenue Services to facilitate the administration and enforcement of the laws of the Republic; - [paragraph (a) substituted by section 3(a) of Act 11 of 2008] - to exchange information with bodies with similar objectives in other countries regarding money laundering activities, the financing of terrorist and related activities, and other similar activities; - [paragraph (b) substituted by section 3(a) of Act 11 of 2008] - (c) to supervise and enforce compliance with this Act or any directive made in terms of this Act and to facilitate effective supervision and enforcement by supervisory bodies. - [paragraph (c) added by section 3(b) of Act 11 of 2008]
+to facilitate the administration and enforcement of the laws of the Republic;

+[paragraph (a) substituted by section 3(a) of Act 11 of 2008 and by section 2(b) of Act 1 of 2017]

+to exchange information with bodies with similar objectives in other countries regarding money laundering activities, the financing of terrorist and related activities, and other similar activities;

+[paragraph (b) substituted by section 3(a) of Act 11 of 2008]

+(c) to supervise and enforce compliance with this Act or any directive made in terms of this Act and to facilitate effective supervision and enforcement by supervisory bodies.

+[paragraph (c) added by section 3(b) of Act 11 of 2008]